 The Making of Aritayaki Porcelain is completed.

 Finally, the painted porcelain items are placed in a kiln and low fired again at temperatures ranging from 700 to 850 degrees (celsius) to fuse the over glaze to the surface.
-The items are then carefully removed and inspected and thus, The Making of Aritayaki is completed.
+The items are then carefully removed and inspected.
+The Making of Aritayaki is completed.